• Skip to primary navigation

 9. Vincent Wright – #80 in Online Media

-Early in LinkedIn history, there was a powerful Yahoo Group community created for professionals on LinkedIn who wanted to engage in active open networking called My LinkedIn Power Forum.
-That strong community still exists and is now called Brandergy, but even more vibrant is the founder of the group Vincent Wright.
+Vincent Wright is the founder of one of earliest Yahoo Group communities created for professionals on LinkedIn who wanted to engage in active open networking.
 Vincent is someone who has personally touched the lives of many networkers in a positive way, and when I reached out to him recently knowing that I was going to be in his home base of Hartford, CT, he responded to me as if we had known each other for years even though we have never met.
 Vincent reminds me of how real the people are behind so many LinkedIn profiles…

 10. Miles Austin -#32 in Professional Training & Coaching